Gluten Free & Keto Gingerbread Cereal 🍪

 The Sweetener 🍯

-This recipe works best with Swerve, without a doubt.
+This recipe works best with erythritol, without a doubt.
 Not only is it roughly 1-to-1 in sweetness to sugar (and the volume is important here), but it lends a very similar crunch and chew.
-No other sweetener did that.
-As for the ginger-cinnamon topping, either Swerve or xylitol work great (with a preference for the later, as it has less of a cooling effect).
+No other sweetener does that.

-Plus, molasses are not a pure sugar.
-1 teaspoon (7g) adds 5g net carbs (depending on your macros, very little effect on carbs/serving).
-But carbs aside, blackstrap molasses is a nutritional powerhouse rich in vital vitamins and minerals, such as iron, calcium, magnesium, vitamin B6, and selenium.
-But feel free to leave it out.
+Keep in mind that blackstrap molasses is considered a low glycemic sugar.
+One teaspoon (7g) adds 5g net carbs, so just 0.2g net carbs a cookie (i.e. 1/4th the sugar of a strawberry!).
+But carbs aside, it’s also known to be a nutritional powerhouse rich in vital vitamins and minerals; such as iron, calcium, magnesium, vitamin B6, and selenium.

 Gluten Free & Keto Gingerbread Cereal